ryanallen/dharma/docs/collection-1-words-of-the-buddha--kangyur/volume-1-discipline--vinayavastu/book-1-going-forth--pravrajyavastu/README.md

 The length of the seasons are then described:

-"There are five seasons: the cold season, springtime, the rainy season, the short rainy season, and the long rainy season.[^new]--The Mūlasarvāstivāda Vinaya divides the year into five seasons: winter (hemanta), spring (vasanta), the rains (varṣā), the short rains (pravarṣā), and the long rains (mahāvarṣā).
-This calendrical system differs from the classical Indian four-season year.-- The cold season lasts four months, springtime lasts four months, the rainy season lasts one month, the short rainy season lasts a day, while the long rainy season is one day shy of three months."
+"There are five seasons: the cold season, springtime, the rainy season, the short rainy season, and the long rainy season.[^66] The cold season lasts four months, springtime lasts four months, the rainy season lasts one month, the short rainy season lasts a day, while the long rainy season is one day shy of three months."

 That is the description of the length of the seasons.